-There we saw how the text of the Book of Revelation represents the atoning sacrifice, resurrection and ascension of Jesus Christ as the starting point of a liturgy that is currently being celebrated in the heavenly sanctuary; this liturgy continues up until the end of history and represents a synthesis of the liturgy that was performed on the Day of Atonement in the ancient temple of the Jews in Jerusalem.
-Being the principal activity in the heavenly sanctuary, the liturgy provides a temporal framework that embraces the entire sequence of visions and determines the course of events-mostly of a judgmental nature-on earth.
-In this way, the heavenly liturgy unites all of John's visions into a single and coherent vision dominated by the theme of atonement-the love of Christ reconciling mankind with God.81 The Book of Revelation, therefore, can be understood as the revelation of the course of this liturgy for reconciliation taking place around the throne of God in heaven, and of its consequences for the lives of the peoples on earth, believers and non-believers.
+In summary, the Passion and Resurrection of Jesus Christ constitute the starting point of a liturgy that is currently being celebrated in heaven; this liturgy continues up until the end of history and represents a synthesis of the liturgy that was performed on the Day of Atonement at the ancient temple of the Jews in Jerusalem.
+Being the principal activity in the heavenly sanctuary, the liturgy provides a framework that not only embraces and unites the entire sequence of visions in Revelation, but also determines the course of events of a judgmental nature, on earth.
+In this way, the heavenly liturgy unites every part of the book of Revelation into a single and coherent vision dominated by the theme of atonement-the love of Christ reconciling mankind with God.80 The book of Revelation can therefore be understood as the revelation of the course of this liturgy for reconciliation taking place in